jeffreyparker/ticktickmd/README.md

 A Python tool to convert TickTick CSV backup exports into structured markdown files, preserving your tasks, notes, and checklists in a format compatible with popular note-taking apps like Obsidian, Logseq, and Notion.

+(Note, this was coded primarily with Claude Code.
+It's working fine for my needs, but there may be rough edges.)

 ## Features

 - **Hierarchical Structure**: Organizes tasks as `Folder/List/Task.md`